 In the modern world, most people can see through BS.
 I saved you the time and made a list of the top guns in the industry.
 Check em out below:

 Fantasy Football Counselor Podcast

 It’s no surprise that I put my podcast in here because I built my brand on the backbone of these 5 factors that make the best fantasy football podcast.
 I am all about you guys winning your leagues.
-I looked at what was out there in terms of fantasy podcasts and reverse-engineered it.
+I looked at what was out there regarding fantasy podcasts and reverse-engineered it.
 If you are tired of fluffy one-hour cookie-cutter podcasts, then this is for you.
-I offer the complete solution for you throughout the year so you guys dominate your leagues and of course DFS.
+I offer the complete solution for you throughout the year so you guys dominate your leagues and of course, DFS.

-I live and breathe American Football, and you can rest assured that you are getting the most thought out and researched fantasy analysis on the market.
-I think outside the box and always 10 steps ahead of the competition.
-No cookie-cutter copy and paste rankings.
+I live and breathe American Football, and you can rest assured that you are getting the most thought-out and researched fantasy analysis on the market.
+I think outside the box and am always 10 steps ahead of the competition.
+No cookie-cutter copy-and-paste rankings.
 If you don’t win, I don’t sleep.
 I took my obsession with fantasy sports and I pout it out to my listeners every single day.
 Staring back in 2016, I have accumulated millions of podcast downloads and youtube views.
-I have also established myself as the authority in fantasy football with the most social media followers amongst analysts.
+I have also established myself as the authority in fantasy football with the most social media followers among analysts.
 Here is a brief overview of what I offer on the Fantasy Football Counselor Podcast:

 Host: Joseph Robert (The Fantasy Football Counselor) and Tim Boyer (The Bald guy)

 Monday morning weekend games review ( Studs and Sucks)